+Authenticate Open Firmware Password

-Open Firmware Password The Open Firmware password is used to prevent others from starting your computer with a different disk.
+Open Firmware Password requires that you type your password.
+The Open Firmware password is used to prevent others from starting your computer with a different disk.
 This makes your computer more secure.

-The settings were successfully saved.
-They will take effect when the system is restarted.
-Change
+Name: The settings were successfully saved.

+Password: They will take effect when the system is restarted.

+Details

+(?)
+Cancel OK Change